 The y-axis measures the time taken to produce 10 completed versions of a CCES sample with 50 percent MCAR missingness; the x-axis measures the number of columns in the sample after categorical variables have been one-hot encoded.
-Individual points indicate runtimes; dashed lines show predicted values for each strategy from a regression of y on x (excluding mi and Marginals because they were dropped after 50 columns).
+Points indicate runtimes; dashed lines show regression-based predicted values for each strategy.